Gliwice: Population development

 The earliest population estimate of Gliwice from 1880, gives 1,159 people in 1750.
 The same source cites population to have been 2,990 in 1810, 6,415 in 1838, and 10,923 in 1861.
 A census from 1858 reported the following ethnic makeup: 7,060 - German, 3,566 - Polish, 11 - Moravian, 1 - Czech.
 Since the Industrial Revolution, Gliwice saw rapid economic growth which fuelled fast population increase.
-In 1890 Gliwice had 19,667 inhabitants, and this number has increased over twofold over the next 10 years to 52,362 in 1900.
+In 1890, Gliwice had 19,667 inhabitants, and this number has increased over twofold over the next 10 years to 52,362 in 1900.
 Gliwice gained its status of a large city (Großstadt in German) in 1927, when population reached 102,452 people.

 In 1945, with the approaching Red Army, a significant number of residents were either evacuated or fled the city at their own discretion.
 Following the Yalta Conference, Gliwice, along most of Silesia, was incorporated into communist Poland, and the remaining German population was expelled.
 Ethnic Poles, some of them themselves expelled from the Polish Kresy (which were incorporated into Soviet Union), started to settle down in Gliwice.
-Population estimates reached their pre-war levels in 1950, at 119,968 people.
-Gliwice's population peaked in 1988 at 223,403 inhabitants.

-As of December 31, 2016, Gliwice's population stood at 182,156 people, a decrease of 1,236 over the previous year.
-Gliwice faces a continuous population decline since 1988, which is credited to very low birth rates (exceeded by death rates) and suburbanisation.
+As of 31 December 2016, Gliwice's population stood at 182,156 people, a decrease of 1,236 over the previous year.

 Nationality, ethnicity and language

 Historically, Gliwice was ethnically diverse, initially inhabited by Poles, later it had a German majority as a result of German colonization, with a significant autochthonous Polish minority.
 In the Upper Silesian Plebiscite in 1921, 78.9 percent of voters opted for Germany (however 15.1 percent of the vote in Gliwice was cast by non-residents, who are believed to overwhelmingly vote for Germany across the region).
-However, in 1945 most of Germans were expelled or fled themselves, and the city was repopulated with Poles, mostly displaced from former Eastern Poland, annexed by the Soviet Union.
+After Germany's defeat in World War II, the Germans either fled or were displaced to Allied-occupied Germany in accordance with the Potsdam Agreement.
+Polish inhabitants remained in Gliwice, and were joined by Poles displaced from former eastern Poland annexed by the Soviet Union, including the city of Lwów (Lviv), Volhynia, Polesie, the Wilno region (Vilnius region) and the Grodno region.
+In addition, Poles from other regions of Poland, including the vicinity of Kielce, Rzeszów, Łódź or Poznań, as well as Poles from other countries, settled in Gliwice.
 Many of these new inhabitants were academics from the Lwów Polytechnic who created the Silesian University of Technology.

-According to the 2011 Polish Census, 93.7 percent of people in Gliwice claimed Polish nationality, with the biggest minorities being Silesians (or or both Poles and Silesians at the same time) at 9.7 percent (18,169 people) and Germans at 1.3 percent (2,525).
+According to the 2011 Polish Census, 93.7 percent of people in Gliwice claimed Polish nationality, with the biggest minorities being Silesians (or both Poles and Silesians at the same time) at 9.7 percent (18,169 people) and Germans at 1.3 percent (2,525).
 0.3 percent declared another nationality, and the nationality of 2.1 percent of people could not be established.
 These numbers do not sum up to 100 percent as responders were allowed to choose up to two nationalities.
-Most-common languages used at home were: Polish (97.7 percent), Silesian (2.3 percent), German (0.7 percent) and English (0.4 percent).
+The most common languages used at home were Polish (97.7 percent), Silesian (2.3 percent), German (0.7 percent) and English (0.4 percent).